translate/pootle/docs/server/database_migration.rst

 .. note:: Please note that the database migration must be performed before upgrading Pootle.

-Using manage.py dumpdata and loaddata commands to migrate between databases is no longer supported.
+Using :command:`dumpdata` and :command:`loaddata` commands to migrate between databases is no longer supported.

 There are several tools available to migrate between databases.
 We recommend having a look through this list for the following supported backends: